ArnaudBelcour/rhea_mapper/README.md

 ### database

 This command downloads and creates the files needed by rhea_mapper to work.
+As it downlaods files, this funciton requires an internet connection.

+By using the RDF file of Rhea, rhea_mapper will create a SBMl file, with some specificity:

+- the direction of reactions can be: arbitrary, follow MetaCyc reaction direction or follow KEGG reaction direction.
+- for the variable stoichiometric coefficient (n, n-1, n+1, 2n) in reaction, n has been set to 2.
+- genes linked to Rhea reactions with experimental evidence are associated to these reactions.

 ````
 usage: rhea_mapper database [-h] -d DATABASE